Deimos-IT/Z_IUM/README.md

 > missing
 1. smart watch UI: simulate notifications
 	- [ ] show UI: go left/right
-	- [ ] show UI: extreme prediction temperature/flooding/weather/overpopulation, specify only remaining time occurency
+	- [ ] show UI: extreme prediction temperature/flooding/weather/overpopulation,
+          specify only remaining time occurency
-		- [ ] -> link to phone page: `cerca`  or `go home`
+		- [ ] -> link to phone page: `cerca`  or `go home`, because of the catastrophic event
-	- [ ] show UI: that you are organizing an event
+	- [ ] show UI: that you are organizing an event.
+          In the main application there is an icon that shows you are sharing your position
 		- [ ] -> link to phone page: `Stai organizzando evento`
 2. storyboards:
 	- [ ] 4 expose ambient display
-	- [ ] 1 expose application usage
+	- [x] 1 expose application usage
 3. change main description of the project aka "AUTO-FILL Gruppo 13.pdf"
 4. OPTIONAL: DO PASSI APP level ups
 	- [ ] link buttons `start trip` to `go left/right` UI